 Photo by kazoka30/iStock

-Increasingly, employers are seeking to make the workplace environment one that promotes healthy choices.
-Workplace wellness is a $6 billion dollar industry in the United States.
+Workplace wellness is a $6 billion industry in the United States.
 Employers offer the programs to improve the health and well-being of their employees, increase their productivity, reduce their risk of costly chronic diseases, and improve control of chronic conditions.

-Workplace wellness is a $6 billion dollar industry in the United States.
+Workplace wellness is a $6 billion industry in the United States.

 The overall return on an employer's workplace wellness program is about $1.50—that is, a return of $1.50 for every dollar the employer invested in the program.
 But the returns for the individual components differ dramatically: $3.80 for disease management but only $0.50 for lifestyle management for every dollar invested.
-Lifestyle management programs can reduce health risks such as smoking, obesity, and lack of physical exercise.
 So if an employer wants to improve employee health or productivity, an evidence-based lifestyle management program can achieve this goal.
-But employers who are seeking a healthy return on investment (ROI) on their programs should target employees who already have chronic diseases.
+But employers who are seeking a healthy return on investment on their programs should target employees who already have chronic diseases.
 How programs are executed also really matters.

-In a classic example of designing practical applications of its research, we recently published a toolkit to help small and midsize employers build an effective workplace wellness program.
+In a classic example of designing practical applications of its research, RAND developed a toolkit to help small and midsize employers build an effective workplace wellness program.
 The toolkit synthesizes lessons learned and best practices from multiple projects and many years of research into a five-step guide for planning, implementing, and evaluating a successful workplace wellness program.

 A separate study found a similar elevated future smoking risk after participants were exposed to pro-smoking advertising in stores, but exposure to smoking in movies had no effect.
 Another study found that friends may influence a person's reaction to pro-smoking media.

-Smoking is particularly rampant among homeless youths; a study in Los Angeles County revealed that up to 95% use tobacco on a daily basis at an average of 15 cigarettes a day.
-The health risks for young homeless smokers are significantly higher than the average user because they often share cigarettes or smoke discarded cigarettes (known as sniping).
-About two-thirds of homeless youths would like to quit, and many homeless programs in the county offer smoking cessation programs.
-RAND has studied several types of smoking cessation programs and promoted best practices.
+Smoking is particularly rampant among homeless youths, with minorities especially at risk.
+In Los Angeles County, up to 95% of homeless youths use tobacco on a daily basis at an average of 15 cigarettes a day.
+The health risks for these youths are significantly higher than for the average user because they often share cigarettes or smoke discarded cigarettes (known as sniping).

 Photo by Lucas Jackson/Reuters

-But despite sustained interest in smoking cessation programs, the field has lacked comprehensive measures of smoking behavior and outcomes.
+Despite sustained interest in smoking cessation programs, the field has lacked comprehensive measures of smoking behavior and outcomes.
 And what cannot be measured cannot be improved.
-We recently developed the PROMIS® Smoking Initiative, a versatile toolkit that measures key concepts relevant to adult smokers, including nicotine dependence, emotional expectancies, and social motivations.
-The smoking measures are an important contribution to a broader effort funded by the National Institutes of Health to develop a system of highly reliable, precise measures of patient–reported health status for physical, mental, and social well–being.
+RAND recently developed the PROMIS® Smoking Initiative, a versatile toolkit that measures a person's nicotine dependence, emotional expectancies, and social motivations.
+The smoking measures are an important contribution to broader effort funded by the National Institutes of Health to develop a system of highly reliable, precise measures of patient–reported health status for physical, mental, and social well–being.

 What cannot be measured cannot be improved.